Free startup ideas.Browse

 Run all five frameworks at once

 YC RFS gives you the category.
 It does not give you the wedge.
 That's where IdeaTwister comes in.
-Hand it your seed (which can be an RFS category plus your why-me) and 15 specialized agents will run pricing, distribution, defensibility, and competitive-wedge analysis in parallel, scoring every variation across five commercial dimensions.
+Hand it your seed (which can be an RFS category plus your why-me) and 15 specialized agents will run pricing, distribution, defensibility, and competitive-wedge analysis in parallel, scoring every opportunity across five commercial dimensions.

 FAQ